Goal setting is essential to being intentional, but sometimes we get hung up on how to actually accomplish those goals.

 What about you?
 What goal-setting lessons have you learned when it comes to setting goals for the year and actually following through on them?

 Pssst!
 Did you know that I have a library of resources that will help you set goals and make a plan?
-My Made to Give Life Seasonal Goal Planner is a perfect “get started” living intentionally resource consisting of:
+The Made to Give Life Seasonal Goal Planner is a perfect “get started” living intentionally resource consisting of: